Neapolitan Pound Cake

 5. Begin covercoating cake and smoothing slowly.
 Be patient.
 Pay attention to get smooth surfaces and straight edges.
 Refrigerate once more.

-7. Use the remaining pink buttercream to pipe on the top of the cake.
+7. Use the remaining buttercream to pipe on the top of the cake.
 I used Wilton 1M tip.